-Notice: 10/6/2020 – Hiking between the Yocum Ridge Trail and the Muddy Fork has hundreds of trees down and sections of tread missing because of the September 2020 windstorm.
-It will probably take two years to repair the damages.
+Notice: 5/14/2023 – Hiking between the Yocum Ridge Trail and the Muddy Fork has hundreds of trees down and sections of tread missing because of the September 2020 windstorm.
+It will probably take another year to repair the damages.
+Check the USFS for Timberline trail status: USFS.
 For the latest fire information, please contact the Mt.
 Hood National Forest Hours: M – F 7:30am – 4:30pm Closed 11:30 – 12:30.
 Telephone: (503) 668-1700

 Directions: From Portland take I-84 East to the Wood Village, exit (16A).
 Head south and turn left onto NE Burnside Rd.
 Heading East, Burnside will merge into Highway 26.
 Follow Hwy 26 to Government Camp.
 Turn left onto the road to Timberline Lodge.